 From the moment I made something on the pottery wheel I knew I’d found my thing!
 I wasn’t exactly a natural, but found I had a passion for it to persist and practice and it became an obsession and still is today.
 I spent a year at college studying ceramics, with a focus on throwing functional ware.
 I loved making beautiful things you could use everyday, and still find it hard to make work that isn’t functional.

-After college I joined a communal ceramics studio in north London and set up ‘Emily Doran Pottery’ and have never looked back.
-I now work from my garden studio in Teddington, south west London, where I live with my husband and two young children.
+After college I joined a communal ceramics studio in London and set up ‘Emily Doran Pottery’ and have never looked back.
+I've recently made the move out of London and now work out of my garden studio in East Sussex, UK, where I live with my husband and two young children and cat Willow.

 You can find my pottery for sale in a number of carefully selected independent shops and galleries.
 Over the years I’ve had the privilege to have my pottery stocked in some wonderful retailers including in Liberty, London, the National Portrait Gallery and the National Trust.